junkdog/beamterm/beamterm-atlas/README.md

 Each glyph is rendered four times, one for each of the styles (normal, bold, italic, bold+italic).

-### Emoji Special Handling (Double-Width)
+### Double-Width Glyph Handling (Fullwidth & Emoji)

-Emoji glyphs require special processing as they are rendered double-width:
+Fullwidth glyphs (e.g., CJK characters) and emoji require special processing as they span two cells:

-1. Rendered at 2× width for measurement
+1. Rendered at 2× cell width
 2. Split into left and right halves
-3. Each half placed in consecutive glyph slots
+3. Each half placed in consecutive glyph slots (even ID = left, odd ID = right)
-4. Scaled to fit within cell boundaries
+4. Fullwidth glyphs are aligned to even cell offsets for efficient texture packing

+**Fullwidth glyphs:**
+- Detected via `unicode-width` crate (characters with display width of 2)
+- Support all four font style variants
+- IDs assigned sequentially after halfwidth glyphs

+**Emoji glyphs:**
+- IDs start at 0x1000 (EMOJI_FLAG set)
+- No style variants (always rendered as-is)
-5. Color information preserved in texture
+- Color information preserved in texture

 The presence of emoji is the primary reason the atlas uses RGBA format instead of a single-channel texture.
 While monochrome glyphs only need an alpha channel, emoji require full color information to render correctly.
-Each emoji occupies two consecutive IDs in the atlas.

 ## Binary Atlas Format